 Being infertile means you cannot have children.

-Not all chemotherapy drugs affect your ability to father a child.
+Not all chemotherapy drugs affect your ability to get someone pregnant.
 But some drugs can:

 - reduce the number of sperm you produce

 - affect the sperm's ability to fertilise an egg